Skip to content

 10. Mentally Prepare for Change

-Culture shock is real and completely normal.
-Give yourself time to adapt.
-Staying connected with family and building a routine helps maintain emotional balance.
+Culture shock is real — and completely normal.
+Rather than rushing the process, give yourself time to adapt.
+Meanwhile, staying in touch with family and building a daily routine helps you maintain emotional balance.

 • Accept that homesickness may happen